filipeloyola/HCAI_prediction/README.md

 - "Covid_exploratory_analysis.ipynb": In this file, all patients diagnosed with COVID-19 via PCR are identified and a first patient filter is performed.
 At the end of the code, the following spreadsheet is generated: "lista_covid_positivito.xlsx";

 - "Patients_selection.ipynb": This file checks positive and non-positive patients for hospital infections.
-At the end of the code, the following spreadsheets are generated: "pacientes_positivos.xlsx" and "pacientes_positivos.xlsx";
+At the end of the code, the following spreadsheets are generated: "pacientes_positivos.xlsx" and "pacientes_negativos.xlsx";

 - "Datasets_construction.ipynb": In this dataset, we select the desired variables for the research datasets.
 First, we discarded variables with more than 50% null values.
 Next, we perform manual attribute selection.
 We did a manual selection with a doctor specialized in the field.
 In manual selection, we discard variables that are correlated with each other.
-In the end, two sets of data were generated: "original_dataset.xlsx" and "discreted_dataset.xlsx".
+In the end, two datasets were generated: "original_dataset.xlsx" and "discreted_dataset.xlsx".

 The "DatasetsConstruction" directory also has the following files: